 Instead, I had to change to meet reality’s cold hard truth.

-We resolved that we had lived our whole lives without cable, so what was another few years while we knocked out some debt?
+We resolved that we had lived our whole lives without cable television, so what was another few years while we knocked out some debt?
 (My wife also grew up in what I must assume is the only other family on the planet that didn’t have cable TV either.
 A match made in heaven, right?)

 And that’s how this whole crazy journey began for us.

 Fast forward about a decade and you know what?
 We still don’t have cable TV, although we could easily afford it now.
 But you know what else we don’t have?
-Debt.

-Oh, and we have 4 kids.
+We also have 4 kids.
 Not assets, per se, but worth mentioning.